Days to Expiry — Option Selling Analyzer logo

 • No wash-sale implications unless you buy the stock back within 30 days

 Consult a tax advisor.
 Assignment has real tax consequences; document all assignments for year-end reporting.
+For a deeper dive into how covered call assignments affect your tax bill, see our Covered Call Tax Rules: A Trader's Guide.

 Red Flags: When NOT to Sell Calls/Puts